I develop engaging learning experiences by combining game elements and visual design.

 Canva

-Period Repair Manual includes a detailed chapter on general health practices that support menstrual health, but its depth makes it difficult to reference once read.
-This project translates the most relevant guidance into a concise visual job aid designed for everyday use.The infographic was intentionally tailored for a specific learner, omitting recommendations that did not apply to her situation.
-Designed to live on a refrigerator, it prioritizes scannability, visual warmth, and repeated exposure to support recall and habit reinforcement.
+Period Repair Manual includes a detailed chapter on general health tips that support menstrual health, but its depth makes it hard to refer back to.
+This project turns those tips into a concise visual job aid to put on the fridge.The infographic was tailored for a specific learner, omitting tips that did not apply.
+It prioritizes scannability, visual warmth, and repeated exposure to support recall and new habits.

 This project demonstrates my ability to summarize information and create job aids.